hadwll/VBA_1_1axis_mqtt/readme.md

 With that complete we need to point it to our grafana

-First is to setup a default index page, it likely wont be used for this task, but it is a good skill to learn.
+First is to setup a default index page, it  wont be used for this task, but it is a good skill to learn.
 We will configure the reverse proxy in the next step.

 	sudo mkdir -p /var/www/your_domain/html